hronopay/how.bitshares.works/developers/4_cli_wallet/cli_wallet.md

 ### About:

-The Cli-Wallet is used to interact with the blockchain.
-All it takes for the cli-wallet to run is a trusted public **API server** to interface with the blockchain.
-These public API servers are run by businesses and individuals (i.g., Full Node).

-The Cli_wallet creates a local _wallet.json_ file that **contains the encrypted private keys** required to access the funds in your account.
-It requires a running witness node (not necessarily locally) and connects to it.
+The Cli_wallet creates a local _wallet.json_ file that contains the encrypted private keys.
+The key is required to access the funds and add new data to the blockchain.
+You will need to `unlock` the wallet before you start interacting with the blockchain.
+It requires a running witness node (API server) to interface with the blockchain.

-Everything that adds new data to the blockchain requires a signature from a private key.
-These signed transactions can be produced by the cli-wallet.

-The cli-wallet can open a RPC port so that you can interface your application with it.

 ***